 Morris Hospital Receives Prestigious Pulmonary Rehabilitation Certification

-The Morris Hospital Pulmonary Rehabilitation program is designed to help people with pulmonary problems improve their quality of life through exercise, education, counseling, and support for patients and their families.
-This includes individuals with chronic obstructive pulmonary disease, chronic bronchitis, emphysema, asthma, pulmonary fibrosis and other environmental and occupational forms of lung disease.
+Located at the Diagnostic & Rehabilitative Center of Morris Hospital at 100 W. Gore Road in Morris, the Morris Hospital Pulmonary Rehabilitation program is designed to help people with chronic breathing problems improve their well-being and overall quality of life through physical reconditioning, self-care education, breathing strategies and techniques, and social interaction.
+Chronic breathing problems includes obstructive pulmonary disease, bronchitis, emphysema, asthma, pulmonary fibrosis and other environmental and occupational forms of lung disease.

-In order to achieve the certification, Morris Hospital’s Pulmonary Rehab program participated in an application process that required extensive documentation of the program’s practices.
-AACVPR program certification is the only peer-review accreditation process designed to review individual programs for adherence to standards and guidelines developed and published by AACVPR and other professional societies.
-As part of the certification process, the program was reviewed by the AACVPR Program Certification Committee, and certification was awarded by the AACVPR Board of Directors.
+To earn certification, Morris Hospital participated in an application process that required extensive documentation of the program’s practices.
+AACVPR Program Certification is the only peer-review accreditation process designed to review individual programs for adherence to standards and guidelines developed and published by AACVPR and other related professional societies.
+Morris Hospital’s application was reviewed by the AACVPR Program Certification Committee, and certification was awarded by the AACVPR Board of Directors.
 The certification is valid for three years.